-The geometry with the APD channel numbers is given in Fig. 1.
+The geometry with the APD channel numbers is given in Fig. 1 (see also the fiber # to APD# connection in report Feb.
+2015).

 Figure 1: FLAO board axis orientation versus quad-cell.
 The direction of rotation of the aperture wheel is also indicated.
 The numbers are the APD channels.